Wednesday, September 6, 2017

 Open to all registered delegates and registered guests.
 Tickets are $50 each and should be purchased in advance.
 A limited number of tickets may be available onsite but SRS strongly urges delegates and guests to purchase tickets at the time of registration.
 Name badges are required.
-Cocktail dress is appropriate for the Farewell Banquet.
+Cocktail dress is appropriate for the Farewell Reception.

 The following tours are available to registered delegates and guests through Stockton & Partners, our partners in Philadelphia.
 All tour reservations must be made directly on the Stockton & Partners’ website, using the link below.
 Any questions regarding registration or tour details should be directed to Stockton & Partners.

 All tours depart and return to the Philadelphia Marriott Downtown

 |Wednesday, September 6|

 |Historic Philadelphia||$50– Regular / $45 – Early Bird Savings|

 |Thursday, September 7 – EVENING TOUR|

 |Philadelphia Lights by Night||$50 – Regular / $45– Early Bird Savings|

 |Philadelphia Old and New||$65 – Regular / $59 – Early Bird Savings|

 The birthplace of the nation includes the country’s most historic mile.
 Beginning with our first step out to Philadelphia’s modern day Market Street and we will learn how it got its name from the colonial market stalls that bustled with life in the 1700s as explore Independence National Historical Park.